 What to Look for When Buying Markers for Adult Coloring Books

-Here are some of the things you need to look for to make sure you are getting the best markers:
+Here are some of the things you need to look for to make sure you are getting the right markers:

 Number of Colors